cbaldassari/wasserstein_terms/README.md

 ## Reproducing the results

 The provided Python [notebook](https://github.com/cbaldassari/wasserstein_terms/blob/main/wasstax.ipynb) contains the code that implements the  method of Wasserstein Barycenter' distribution calculation, in particular with the GMM initialization technique that is explained in depth in our other papers/repositories: ../cbaldassari/gmm_init, ../cbaldassari/gmm_embedding_init, ../cbaldassari/time_series_network.
-Further more you can find the code to implement the optimization in the file
+Further more, you can find the code to implement the optimization in the file

 ## Getting the code
 You can download a copy of all the files in this repository by cloning the